teocci/RealtimeBoard/README.md

 Connected to endpoint message in browser window

-In the browser window you can see the following endpoint where messages are accepted: http://localhost:8080/WhiteboardApp/actions
+In the browser window you can see the following endpoint where messages are accepted: http://localhost:8080/RealtimeBoard/actions

-## Creating the Whiteboard
+## Creating the RealtimeBoard

 In this section you will create the classes and JavaScript files to send and receive JSON text messages.
 You will also add an HTML5 Canvas element for painting and displaying some content and an HTML <form> with radio buttons that enable you to specify the shape and color of the paintbrush.